- HubPages Tutorials and Community

 When I started researching sources for vintage jewelry supplies I quickly discovered that very few jewelry designers who work with vintage beads and components are willing to divulge their sources.
 Given that vintage beads and jewelry components by their very nature are in dwindling supply, I could understand their reticence, but I decided that when I eventually managed to suss out the best sources of vintage beads and other vintage jewelry making supplies I wouldn't try to keep all of them a secret (okay...maybe just one or two!) so that other jewelry artists wouldn't have to spend the same frustrating years' worth of research and effort to find great places to buy vintage beads and jewelry making supplies.

 So I decided to share some of my very best sources for vintage beads, stones, filigrees, stampings and other vintage and reproduction vintage jewelry supplies as well as great jewelry making tutorials and tips to help others get started making their own vintage-inspired jewelry (or contemporary jewelry with vintage beads and components).
 The resulting article, Make Fabulous Vintage Inspired Jewelry with Authentic Vintage Beads and Jewelry Supplies!, also included photos of many of my own one-of-a-kind and custom beaded jewelry designs as inspirational "eye candy" to show some of the ways that vintage beads, stones, and other vintage components can be incorporated into jewelry.
+(Since moving it to Hubpages/Feltmagnet, I have broken it into two articles.)

 I was doubly honored that in addition to being awarded a Purple Star for this article on September 7, 2012, writer Rose Jones (bloomingrose) also featured it in "Squidoo Lenses I Wish I Had Written."